singhrama/Tumor_Identification_Using_CNN/README.md

 Recommendations:
-Use K-Fold cross validation to reduce the training accuracy and improve test accuracy.
+* Use K-Fold cross validation to reduce the training accuracy and improve test accuracy.
-Implement "one cycle learning rate policy", vary learning rate on the training set data.
+* Implement "one cycle learning rate policy", vary learning rate on the training set data.
-Improve the accuracy by using more images to train the model.
+* Improve the accuracy by using more images to train the model.

-# how to use the CNN:
+# How to use the CNN:

-## using the hdf5 ready to use weights file:
+## Using the hdf5 ready to use weights file:
 The weights hdf5 file 'mri_model_weights.h5' is attached and you can put it in a directory along with the 'predicting single image.py' python file and the dataset folder containing the test set. you can even upload an image of your own if you want to test it.

-## teaching the network from scratch:
+## Teaching the network from scratch:
 you have to get your own dataset (mine was to big to upload here) and run the 'mri_cnn.py' file